jadTalbert/ansible-install-couchbase-server-kubernetes/README.md

 install_name_spaces.crd  | kubernetes namespace for the CRD(Custom Resource Definitions)
 couchbase_cluster  |  object to hold version information for your couchbase nodes couchbase_cluster.install_version  | version of Couchbase you want to install

+## How To:

+##### Create Couchbase Users & Groups
+When creating a Couchbase local user, follow the below steps:

+- open the couchbase/secrets/create_secrets.yml file and add your applicable secrets
+- open the users/couchbase_users.yml and add your users
+- open the groups/create_groups.yml and add your groups and respective roles or you can use the one already provided.
+- open the role_bindings/create_role_bindings.yml file and add your user to bind the role.
+- execute kubectl apply -f on each of the files listed above and the operator will create your user and attach it to the proper role and group.

+##### Change the default EKS namespace for your cluster
+- Open the group_vars/eks.yml file and modify the ```install_name_spaces``` object with your namespace(s).
+Note, the Couchbase Operator is a per-namespace operator, and the operator will be deployed to the specified namespace.
+- You will have to modify all of the namespace attributes within .yml files in the following directories if you use a namespace other than the default
+  - buckets
+  - cluster
+  - groups
+  - role_bindings
+  - secrets
+  - storage_classes
+  - users